-The rest of this document comprises of a quick-start guide that helps you get quickly started with using HOD, a more detailed guide of all HOD features, and a trouble-shooting section.
+The rest of the documentation comprises of a quick-start guide that helps you get quickly started with using HOD, a more detailed guide of all HOD features, command line options, known issues and trouble-shooting information.

 2. Getting Started Using HOD